I need human help to enter verification code (office hours only)

 Ritual Milestones

-As a part of our curriculum, we understand the importance of immersive experiences and of owning our tradition.
-This year we are renewing our focus on this by creating ritual milestones each class will learn over the course of the year and then perform as part of their growth and development.
+As a part of our Kulanu youth education curriculum, we understand the importance of immersive experiences and of owning our tradition.
+This year we are renewing our focus on this by creating Ritual Milestones each class will learn over the course of the year and then perform as part of their growth and development at Milestone Shabbat Services in May.
 Families are encouraged to participate as well!

 Our milestones will be: